 Community Service is considered to be something that you do for others in your community, church, or school that you do not receive any sort of payment for.
 Students in Grades 6 & 7 are required to do a minimum of 10 hours of community service throughout the school year.
 Students in Grade 8 are required to do 20 hours of community service throughout the school year.
+Students in 8th grade who complete more than 50 hours will receive special recognition at graduation.
 You can find the form to fill out on our school website.